| 0 | 0 Comments

 Just make sure that your safe room is constructed to FEMA standards.

-NOTE: In some high-risk areas, residents can get a rebate for installing a tornado safe room!
+TIP: In some high-risk areas, you can get a rebate for installing a tornado safe room!

 Thinking Of Buying A Storm Shelter?